PintoGideon/CraftMonkey-Alpha-1/README.md

 default behavior : SET_NULL
 override default behavior: CASCADE

-In the example below, I want to remove the posts and comments when the user is deleted hene the relation directive is set to CASCADE.
+In the example below, I want to remove the posts and comments when the user is deleted hence the relation directive is set to CASCADE.

 When I delete a Post, I don't want the Author of the post to be deleted from the User's table and hence I used SET_NULL.